-- The Department of Sociology and Social Work at Texas Woman’s University (TWU) offers a Master of Arts (M.A.) degree and a Doctor of Philosophy (Ph.D.) degree in Sociology.
+- The Department of Sociology and Social Work at Texas Woman’s University (TWU) offers a Master of Arts (M.A.) degree and a Doctor of Philosophy (Ph.D.) degree in Sociology, along with Certification in Diversity and Certification is Social Science Research Methods.

 - For information about the M.A. and Ph.D. degrees offered or certifications available through the department, click on the appropriate links above